Unsupervised Super-Resolution Data Assimilation Using Conditional Variational Autoencoders with Estimating Background

 \section{Introduction}

-Data assimilation (DA) is an essential technique for various modeling in the Earth sciences \cite{Asch+2016SIAM, Carrassi+2018WIRE}.
-These models are typically described by differential equations with multiple parameters and solved numerically.
-These parameters need to be estimated appropriately from observation data.
-Additionally, the simulation output is often not accurate, for instance, due to the chaotic nature of the system or the unresolved physical processes.
-In such cases, the discrepancy between the true states and simulation results has to be corrected based on observations.
-DA provides methods for estimating model parameters or states based on observation data and is thus effective for various simulations.

-The recent advances in deep learning have profoundly impacted various fields of science and engineering.
-These advancements are partially attributed to the development of deep generative models.
-Typical generative models include generative adversarial networks (GANs, \citeA{Creswell+2018IEEE}), normalizing flows \cite{Kobyzev+2021IEEE}, diffusion models \cite{Croitoru+2023IEEE}, and variational autoencoders (VAEs, \citeA{KingmaWelling2019FTML}).
-These generative models give frameworks for approximating the true probability distribution using a finite number of data samples.
-Once trained, unknown data can be generated by sampling from the estimated distribution.
+Data assimilation (DA) is an essential technique for various modeling in computational fluid dynamics (CFD).\cite{Asch+2016SIAM, Carrassi+2018WIRE} Fluid systems generally exhibit chaotic behavior, where errors in initial conditions grow over time.
+Uncertainties in model parameters may also lead to discrepancies from reality.
+DA reduces these errors by correcting forecast values or model parameters based on observational data, thereby being essential for accurate predictions, such as numerical weather prediction.

-Deep learning has also been applied to DA \cite{Cheng+2023IEEE}.
-One reason is that both DA and deep learning employ backpropagation based on adjoint equations \cite{Abarbanel+2018NC, Chen+2018NIPS, Geer2021PTRS}.
-Another reason stems from the use of the Bayesian approach in DA \cite<e.g.,>{Carrassi+2018WIRE, Bocquet+2020FDS}.
-In this approach, the true parameter or state is represented by a distribution, the probability of which signifies credibility.
-The goal of DA can then be considered as estimating the true distribution from observations and model results.
-This suggests that deep generative models may be effective in DA.
+Recent advances in deep learning are impacting various scientific fields and are also found in DA.
+One reason is that DA and deep learning use backpropagation based on adjoint equations.\cite{Abarbanel+2018NC, Chen+2018NIPS, Geer2021PTRS} Another reason is the use of the Bayesian approach.\cite{Carrassi+2018WIRE, Geer2021PTRS, Bocquet+2020FDS} This approach models the true states of fluid systems by probability distributions based on known data, such as observations and fluid model outputs.